Get free quotes for infrared panels

 Hershel — Inspire White frameless panel

-Its Inspire White frameless panel is perfect for mounting on a ceiling, with an elegant design sure to complement any room.
+Its Inspire White frameless panel is perfect for mounting on a ceiling, and its elegant design is sure to complement any room.

-A big positive of the Inspire White heating panel is the 10-year warranty it comes with.
-Even though heating panels require almost no maintenance, having such a long warranty is sure to give you peace of mind.
+A big positive of the Inspire White heating panel is its 10-year warranty.
+Even though heating panels require almost no maintenance, having such a long warranty will surely give you peace of mind.

 The downside is that the Inspire White range is expensive by heating panel standards.
 Prices start at £347 and climb as high as £899 per panel.

-The Infrared Heater Company — Glass infrared heating panel
+The Infrared Heater Company’s Glass infrared heating panel

 If you’re looking for a ceiling-mounted heating panel that really wows guests, The Infrared Heater Company’s Glass range definitely hits the spot.